 Where some see problematic, I see problemagic: an opportunity to generate dialogue in communities demoralized by failing institutions.
 Rather than issue trigger warnings, I serve trigger celebrations.
 My audiences are durable.
 They’re minorities who have been rejected by their own minorities, yet retain a sense of humor.
 Convening in close quarters, they validate the universal hopes, needs, and fears of the fringe characters I’ve invested in, by choosing to believe they’re alive for a few moments.

-I’m hijacking the term, “micro-influencer”, reclaiming it from advertisers who short-circuit our brains with a FOMO on behalf of corporations.
-As a puppet artist, I own “micro-influencer” – I wield diminutive cardboard objects in intimate settings to tickle small crowds with big ideas that may not yet be viral, but are highly contagious.
+In a world that invisibilizes people like me, I’ve reverse engineered my experience.
+Although I’m ever-present on stage, I distract viewers with story, visuals, and ideas, to effectively disappear.
+I’ve reclaimed the term, “micro-influencer” from advertisers who hijack our brains with a FOMO on behalf of corporations.
+Wielding diminutive cardboard objects in intimate settings, I tickle small groups with big ideas that may not yet be viral, but are highly transmissible.

 The objects and performances I generate occupy a precarious border between beauty and terror, pushing me to further examine the fissures of our shared existence.